• Skip to primary navigation

 This gingerbread granola recipe isn't overly sweet and it has a good level of gingerbread spices.
 Feel free to tweak it to make it your own:

-• If you don't want to use dried cranberries, replace them with raisins, chopped pitted dates, or even dried blueberries or dried cherries
+• Dried cranberries and crystallized ginger: replace them with raisins, chopped pitted dates, or even dried blueberries, dried apples, dried pears, or dried cherries

 Transferring homemade gingerbread granola to jars to give out as gifts at Christmas time.